- Alcohol is a nervous system depressant that induces relaxation, but can disrupt the sleep cycle and decrease sleep quality.

 Alcohol is a central nervous system depressant that causes brain activity to slow down.
 Alcohol has sedative effects that can induce feelings of relaxation and sleepiness, but the consumption of alcohol — especially in excess — has been linked to poor sleep quality and duration.
 People with alcohol use disorders commonly experience insomnia symptoms.
 Studies have shown that alcohol use can exacerbate the symptoms of sleep apnea.

 After a person consumes alcohol, the substance is absorbed into their bloodstream from the stomach and small intestine.
-Enzymes in the liver eventually metabolize the alcohol, but because this is a fairly slow process, excess alcohol will continue to circulate throughout the body.
-The effects of alcohol largely depend on the consumer.
-Important factors include the amount of alcohol and how quickly it is consumed, as well as the person’s age, sex, body type, and physical shape.
+Enzymes in the liver eventually metabolize the alcohol, but because this is a fairly slow process, excess alcohol will continue to circulate through the body.
+The effects of alcohol largely depend important factors like the amount of alcohol and how quickly it is consumed, as well as the person’s age and body composition.

-Insomnia, the most common sleep disorder, is defined as “a persistent difficulty with sleep initiation, duration, consolidation, or quality.”
+Insomnia, the most common sleep disorder, is marked by periods of difficulty falling or staying asleep.
 Insomnia occurs despite the opportunity and desire to sleep, and leads to excessive daytime sleepiness and other negative effects.